cotejer/cotejer.github.io/_posts/2018-03-05-When-Are-Two-Things-the-Same.md

 	1 + 1 \equiv 0 \mod 2.
 \end{align}
 $$

 The first three operations should be clear, but the last one might not be.
 To see it, remember that $1+1 = 2$.
 But $2$ is divisible by $2$ with no remainder left over, so it is equivalent to zero.

 You might be starting to see where this is going.
 We've just defined two sets with different operations that seem to share a lot of structure in common.
 They both have two elements, and the way the elements combine together is very similar.
 So can we find an isomorphism between them?
 You bet!

 Since we are dealing with only two elements in each set, we can specify the function when applied to each element (this wouldn't be the case if we were working with sets that had many or even infinitely many elements in it).
 We'll identify the flip with $1$, and doing nothing as $0$.
 Therefore, we can write out the isomorphism as such:

 $$
 \begin{align}
 	\phi(\uparrow) = 1, \\
 	\phi(n) = 0.
 \end{align}
 $$

 Since each element in our set for light switches corresponds to exactly one unique value of $0$ or $1$, we can see that our function is both one-to-one and onto, so it is bijective.
 What we now want to show is our other property, that $\phi(ab) = \phi(a)\phi(b)$.
 We will only show one, but the others are just as simple to check.
 If we take the combination $\uparrow * \, \, n$, we get:

 $$
 \begin{equation}
 	\phi(\uparrow * \, \, n) = \phi(\uparrow) = 1 = 1+0 = \phi(\uparrow) \phi(n).
 \end{equation}
 $$

 As you can see, this works beautifully.
 Also note that the "operations" for each set aren't the same thing (one is flipping a switch, and one is doing regular addition), but the structure of the operation gets preserved.
-Therefore, we've got ourselves an isomorphism!
+Therefore, we've got ourselves an isomorphism.

 Of course, this is just a simple example (and I've left out a few technical details), but I hope it illustrates to you the quite ingenious correspondences we can make between structures.